ky25aaa-beep/DUX_A1_CL/README.md

             </div>
 ```

-Any input that is need user input is set to `type=text` for any manual inputs from the poster such as: firstname, surname , description ad title and price
+Any input that is need user input is set to `type=text` for any manual inputs from the poster such as: firstname, surname , description ad title and price.
 ```html
   <div class="form-group first-name-field">
               <label for="firstName">First name</label>